Promoting Forensic Science Reform

 - Meetings on Capitol Hill and with key government agencies

-- Sessions on forensic science at Joint Statistical Meetings and other meetings
+- Sessions on forensic science at Joint Statistical Meetings and other meetings (Please contact the authors before quoting from their presentations)

 - 2011 JSM presentations: